JuliaGeometry/OldMeshes.jl/README.md

 1. Isosurface extraction via marching tetrahedra.
 2. Construction of volumes from primitive solids (sphere, box, cylinder).
-3. Export to PLY and ascii STL formats.
+3. Export to PLY, OFF (with rgba) and ascii STL formats.
 4. Import and Export of Aquaveo-SMS .2dm format.

 ## Coming soon, hopefully...